-Rather, my decision to forego seeing the movie is based upon the movie’s blatant violation of key truths as already revealed in Scripture.
-For example, the movie denies that Jesus had any brothers or sisters in direct conflict with Matthew 12:46 and 13:55.
-This is most likely an attempt to maintain the perception of Mary as a perpetual virgin and sinless, also in violation of Scripture.
-Romans 3:23 tell us that all have sinned and in Luke 1:47, Mary herself confesses her need of a Savior.
+Rather, my decision to forego seeing the movie is based upon the movie’s blatant violation of key truths as revealed in Scripture.
+For example, the movie denies that Jesus had any brothers or sisters.
+This is in direct conflict with Matthew 12:46 and 13:55.
+Most likely, this is an attempt to maintain the perception of Mary as a perpetual virgin and sinless.
+But this also violates Scripture.
+Romans 3:23 tell us that all have sinned.
+In Luke 1:47, Mary herself confesses her need of a Savior.
 And if that were not enough, Scripture leaves no room for doubt when we read that Joseph took Mary as his wife but “knew her not” (meaning, had sexual intercourse) until after Jesus was born (Matthew 1:25).

-The movie also portrays the young Jesus performing miracles.
-This likewise is in direct conflict with Scripture, which tells us that Jesus performed His first miracle when he turned water into wine at a wedding (John chapter 2).
+The movie also portrays the child Jesus performing miracles.
+This likewise is in direct conflict with Scripture, which tells us that Jesus performed His first miracle when, as an adult, He turned water into wine at a wedding (John chapter 2).
 All that to say that I have decided not to see the movie.
-Like the movie Risen, it may be entertaining and well acted but if it blatantly violates key teachings of Scripture, I cannot, in good conscience, support it.
+Like the movie Risen, it may be entertaining and well acted, but if it blatantly violates key teachings of Scripture, I cannot, in good conscience, support it.

 Still, my decision may not be for everyone.
 Even secular movies can inspire unbelievers to seek the Truth – and for this I rejoice.
 As Paul warns us in Romans 14:4, “Who are you to pass judgment on the servant of another?
 It is before his own master that he stands or falls.”
 Therefore, while I have my own convictions concerning secular movies attempting to portray Biblical events, God is Lord of all and there is nothing He cannot use for His good purposes – just look at the Cross!

-Besides, if God can use poor quality Christian-produced films, He can just as easily use high quality secular films to accomplish His perfect will.
-At the same time, supporting a film that violates Scripture and sends the wrong message will only encourage secular producers to continue doing the same.
-For this reason alone, we should at least pause to carefully consider our decision – something I myself initially failed to do.
-It takes only a few minutes of research on the internet to learn who is behind a film and what inspired them to produce it.
+At the same time, supporting a film that violates Scripture and sends the wrong message will only encourage producers to continue doing the same.
+For this reason alone, we should at least pause to carefully consider our decision.
+This is something I myself initially failed to do.
+It takes only a few minutes of internet search to learn who is behind a film and what inspired them to produce it.
 Nonetheless, whether you choose to see the movie or not, may it be God who guides your decision for the purposes of His will.
 At the end of the day (or movie), we who are in Christ can take comfort in knowing how the story will end: